When Should Selfish Miners Double-Spend?: Analysis of -Stubborn Mining

 \subsection{Combined Revenue Ratio}

-In this section, we provide a formula that incorporates the profit of double-spending into the revenue ratio the adversary makes from $(k+1)$-stubborn mining.
-To do so, we make the assumption of \cite{sompolinsky2016bitcoin}, \textit{i.e.}, we assume that the profit of every successful double-spend is equal to $\mathcal{R}$ units of block rewards.
-Further, as in \cite{sompolinsky2016bitcoin}, we consider the replacement of every confirmed block as different instances of double-spend events, \textit{i.e.}, a cycle where $l$ honest blocks are confirmed and later replaced, result in extra $l\cdot\mathcal{R}$ revenues in block reward units.
-Thus, we also treat the double-spending revenue as extra block rewards the adversary can get in addition to the actual block rewards.
+In this subsection, we provide a formula that incorporates the profit of double-spending into the revenue ratio the adversary makes from $(k+1)$-stubborn mining.
+To do so, in each attack cycle, we assume that the profit of successful double-spend is equal to $\mathcal{R}$ units of block rewards.
+More specifically, replacement of a confirmed target block $\mathsf{B}$ on the first block height of the attack cycle with another block $\mathsf{B'}$ is considered as a double-spend event and brings additional $\mathcal{R}$ units of block rewards.
 Other considerations are left as simple extensions which the reader can easily calculate given the approaches we provide here.